funteck123/FOP_Tron/README.md

 Keep all combat outcomes visually concise and in Tron’s neon aesthetic (blue for player actions, red for enemies, gold for achievements).

-2.5.4 Enemy AI Behavior
+2.5.4 Enemy AI Bot Behavior

 ![alphazero](image/alphazero.webp)

 AI difficulty levels are defined for each enemy type (Koura: Easy, Sark: Medium, Rinzler: Hard, Clu: Impossible).
-Detailed behavior and strategic logic are described in §2.3 Designing Enemies only for reference.
+Detailed behavior and strategic logic are described in §2.3 Designing Enemies (for sample reference only).

 2.5.5 Round Flow and Victory Conditions
 - When all enemies are derezzed, the player wins the round and earns XP.